Certificate in Teaching Excellence Program (CTEP)

 There are four ways to earn the Certificate:

-- (Grad students & post-docs) You complete the Certificate in a self-paced manner online using Canvas.
+2. (Grad students and post-docs) You complete the Certificate in a self-paced manner online using Canvas (see next section).
 There are modules online to upload evidence of studying various topics for the Certificate.
-This evidence takes the form of write-ups such as reflections and analyses of readings OR DTEI workshop attendance (go here for upcoming workshops and find the sessions marked for partially meeting Certificate requirements; email email@example.com to be directly notified of our quarterly workshop schedule).
+This evidence takes the form of write-ups such as reflections and analyses of readings or DTEI workshops (go here for upcoming workshops and find the sessions marked for partially meeting Certificate requirements.
 An exit interview will be necessary to complete the self-paced Certificate.
-To help with accountability, email firstname.lastname@example.org for regular check-ins regarding your Certificate progress.
 We will do our best to accommodate grads and post-docs working abroad.
-Contact Dr. Danny Mann at email@example.com for any questions regarding completion of the requirements.
+Contact Dr. Matthew Mahavongtrakul at firstname.lastname@example.org for any questions regarding completion of the requirements.

-- (Grad students only) You take an approved department-specific pedagogy course.
-To verify that your pedagogy course can be used to meet the Certificate requirements, please contact Dr. Danny Mann at firstname.lastname@example.org.
+3. (Grad students only) You take an approved department-specific pedagogy course.
+To verify that your pedagogy course can be used to meet the Certificate requirements, please contact Dr. Matthew Mahavongtrakul at email@example.com.

 How to Enroll in the Self-Paced Method

 The Self-Paced method must be completed within Canvas and completed independently.
-There is no regular instructor involvement.
-After the introduction, the modules can be completed in any order.
+There is no regular instructor involvement and the modules can be completed in any order.

 To enroll in the course, complete these two steps: